Mercury225/password-generator/README.md

-#Some comments
+## Some comments

-- i struggled to change the customise the slider properly
+- had a lot of fun doing the password JS code, and thoroughly enjoyed the challenge!

+## if you can help on this:

+- Wasn't very sure how to customise the slider using the input tag type = range.
+I wanted to change the color of the slider-thumb to grey but was unsuccessful, if you can help on this please!

 I tried this:
 `#length-number {
   background-color: transparent;
   appearance: none;